Paris, jolted by Brussels attack, sends Eiffel Tower salute

 Others were more sanguine.

-"We're not worried," said Kerstin Ruffert from Duesseldorf, Germany, traveling around Europe with her husband and their two daughters.
+"We're not worried," said Kerstin Ruffert from Duesseldorf, Germany, travelling around Europe with her husband and their two daughters.
 "It could happen anywhere in Europe, so we won't change our travel plans."

 Hoteliers in Paris, the world's most visited city, were jittery.
 Hit hard by the November killings, they have been hoping for an upturn linked to the Euro 2016 football tournament that starts in June.